-- Frequently use their credit card on dining purchases
+- You frequently use your credit card on dining purchases

-- Are cord–cutters looking to earn rewards for their streaming subscriptions
+- You're a cord–cutter looking to earn rewards for streaming subscriptions

-- Plan on making at least $1,000 in purchases within the first 90 days
+- You plan on making at least $1,000 in purchases within the first 90 days of opening an account

 - You do't want to pay an annual fee

-- Want no foreign transaction fees when using their card abroad
+- You want no foreign transaction fees when using your card abroad

 U.S. Bank Altitude Go Visa Signature Card Review

 The U.S. Bank Altitude Go Visa Signature is an exciting offering in the U.S. Bank Altitude credit card roster.
 The card provides sky-high rewards for consumers who like to get the most for their money.

 A Decent Intro APR Offer

 All worthy rewards credit cards come with introductory APR offers, and the Go is no different.
 The card comes with a promotional 0% intro APR for the first 12 months on both purchases and balance transfers.
 The 12 months with the Go are less than the 15 months granted by the Capital One SavorOne or Chase Freedom Unlimited – two comparable competitors – but not by much.
 Plus, the Altitude Go earns more points on everyday purchases in similar categories.

 In comparison, the SavorOne Card earns 3% cash back on dining and entertainment, 2% back at grocery stores, and 1% back on all other purchases.
 The Amex equivalent, the Blue Cash Everyday Card from American Express, earns 3% back on groceries, 2% back on U.S. gas stations and select department stores, and 1% everywhere else.